lmbellama/cse15l-lab-reports/index.md

 Keys Pressed: `git clone` `<space>`  `<Ctrl>` + `<v>` `<enter>`, `cd lab7` `<enter>`

-After I had already copied the ssh URL from github,  I typed "git clone" and hit <Ctrl> + <v> in order to paste the URL into the terminal, then pressed <"enter">.
-I also had to change the working directory to the "lab7" directory by typing "cd lab7" and <"enter"> into the terminal.
+After I had already copied the ssh URL from github,  I typed "git clone" and hit "Ctrl" + "v" in order to paste the URL into the terminal, then pressed "enter".
+I also had to change the working directory to the "lab7" directory by typing "cd lab7" and "enter" into the terminal.

 ![Image](step5.PNG)